cuthbertLab/music21/music21/doc/html/_sources/moduleCorpus.txt

 .. function:: getWorkList()

-    Search the corpus and return a list of works, alway in a list.
+Search the corpus and return a list of works, always in a list.
 If no matches are found, an empty list is returned.

 .. function:: getComposerDir()

 Given the name of a composer, get the path to the top-level directory of that composer

 >>> import os
 >>> a = getComposerDir('beethoven')